Nespresso vs. Keurig: Which single-serve coffee maker is best?

 A sleek design with a small footprint earns this machine a spot on the counter.

-Keurig’s K-Cup pods offer more than 400 beverage varieties from 60 brands, including the top ten best-selling coffee brands domestically.
+Keurig’s K-Cup pods offer more than 400 beverage and coffee options from 60 brands, including the top ten best-selling coffee brands domestically.
 These beverages include coffee, hot chocolate, tea, lemonade, and fruity drinks.

 And all the Keurig-owned and third-party K-Cup pods are compatible with the K-series brewing systems.
 You can even fill the coffee of your choice into a reusable K-Cup filter to cater to any highly-specific needs.
 Reusable filters are the more eco-friendly approach, as single-stream recycling often results in contamination.